Published: Aug 04, 2020

 •Construction Skills Health, Safety and Environment test – CSCS Test

 As part of the apprenticeship programme, attendance is required at our Skills Group training centre for one day per week.
 All other aspects of the qualification will be delivered on-site by the employer.
-You will have regular visits every six to eight weeks from your designated Skills Group assessor, who will monitor your progress during your apprenticeship training.
+You will have regular visits from your designated Skills Group assessor, who will monitor your progress during your apprenticeship training.

 I just wanted to say the biggest thank you to Vanessa, my trainer.
 You have made my journey so much easier, I don’t know what I would have done without you.
 You have been amazing and helped me to achieve my qualification.
 You’ve guided me through every step of the way, I really appreciate it, Vanessa, you have been my rock.